-We have agreed to pay the underwriters an underwriting discount equal to 7.88% of the aggregate gross proceeds raised in this offering.
-We have also agreed to pay the underwriters warrants to purchase the number of shares of our common stock equal to 6.5% of all the shares of common stock included in the units sold in this offering (including shares in the over-allotment option, to the extent exercised).
-Such underwriters' warrants shall have an exercise price equal to \$6.60 per share of common stock underlying such warrants, which is 110% of the public offering price per unit, and shall expire five years after the effective date of the registration statement of which this prospectus forms a part.
-Such underwriters' warrants will not be subject to redemption by the Company, and will entitle the holder thereof to unlimited "piggyback" registration rights with respect to the shares of common stock underlying such warrants for a period of seven years from the effective date of the registration statement of which this prospectus forms a part at the Company's expense, and one demand registration rights at the Company's expense for a period of five years from the effective date of the registration statement of which this prospectus forms a part at the Company's expense, and one demand registration statement of which this prospectus forms a part.
-Such underwriters' warrants will be subject to FINRA Rule 5110(g)(1) in that, except as otherwise permitted by FINRA rules, for a period of 180 days following the effective date of the registration statement of which this prospectus forms a part, such underwriters' warrants a part, such underwriters' warrants shall not be (A) sold, transferred, assigned, pledged or hypothecated or (B) the subject of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the securities by any person.
+We have agreed to pay the underwriters (i) an underwriting discount equal to 7% of the aggregate gross proceeds raised in this offering from new investors and 5% of the aggregate gross proceeds raised in this offering from current stockholders, and (ii) warrants to purchase the number of shares of our common stock equal to 4.0% of all the shares of common stock sold in this offering (including shares in the over-allotment option, to the extent exercised).
+Such underwriters' warrants shall have an exercise price equal to \$ per share of common stock underlying such warrants, which is 110% of the public offering price, and shall expire five years after the effective date of the registration statement of which this prospectus forms a part.
+Such underwriters' warrants will not be subject to redemption by the Company, and will entitle the holder thereof to unlimited "piggyback" registration rights with respect to the shares of common stock underlying such warrants for a period of seven years from the effective date of the registration statement of which this prospectus forms a part at the Company's expense, and one demand registration right at the Company's expense and additional demand registration rights at the warrant holder's expense for a period of five years from the effective date of the registration statement of the registration statement of which this prospectus forms a part.
+Such underwriters' warrants shall be subject to FINRA Rule 5110(g)(1) in that, except as otherwise permitted by FINRA rules, for a period of 180 days following the effective date of the registration statement of which this prospectus of any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the securities by any person.

-The representative has advised us that the underwriters propose to offer the units directly to the public at the public offering price set forth on the cover of this prospectus.
-In addition, the representative may offer some of the units to other securities dealers at such price less a concession of up to \$0.2364 per unit.
-After the offering to the public, the offering price and other selling terms may be changed by the representative without changing the Company's proceeds from the underwriters' purchase of the units.
+The representative has advised us that the underwriters propose to offer the shares directly to the public at the public offering price set forth on the cover of this prospectus.
+In addition, the representative may offer some of the shares to other securities dealers at such price less a concession of up to \$ per share.
+After the offering to the public, the offering price and other selling terms may be changed by the representative without changing the Company's proceeds from the underwriters' purchase of the shares.

-The following table summarizes the public offering price per unit, the underwriting discount and commissions and the proceeds, before expenses, to us, assuming both no exercise and the full exercise of the underwriters' over-allotment option.
+The following table summarizes the public offering price per share, the underwriting discount and commissions and the proceeds, before expenses, to us, assuming both no exercise and the full exercise of the underwriters' over-allotment option.

-Per Share Per Offered Varrant 0 Total Without ver-Allotment Total With Over-Allotment in Full Public offering price \$ 5.99 \$ 0.01 \$ 17,100,000 \$ 19,665,000 Underwriting discount and commissions(1) \$ 0.4720 \$ 0.0008 \$ 1,347,480 \$ 1,549,602 Proceeds, before expenses, to us \$ 5.518 \$ 0.0092 \$ 15,752,520 \$ 18,115,398
+Per Share Total Without Over-Allotment Iotal With Over-Allotment in Full Public offering price \$ \$ \$ Underwriting discount and commissions(1) \$ \$ \$ Proceeds, before expenses, to us \$ \$ \$